Project Status

 Background

-The Regional Plan has identified the need for additional serviced lands to accommodate population growth.
+The 2006 Regional Municipal Planning Strategy designated these lands as “Urban Settlement” (US) - a potential growth area where sewer and water services may be extended to allow the development of a new community.
 In January 2022, Regional Council directed staff to advance background studies needed to consider urban development of four potential Future Serviced Communities and the Sandy Lake Lands were included in that study.
-Since then, the Future Serviced Communities (FSC) Study has been completed for the Sandy Lake Special Planning Area Previous studies have been completed for the Sandy Lake Special Planning Area and have been included within the analysis for the FSC Study.
+More information on the Future Serviced Communities (FSC) Study and the completed reports for the Sandy Lake Special Planning Area can be found under the Background Studies panel to the right.

 On March 24, 2022, Sandy Lake was designated a “Special Planning Area” by the Nova Scotia Minister of Municipal Affairs and Housing to address housing challenges in the Capital Region.
 The SPA designation allows the Minister of Municipal Affairs and Housing to make decisions on planning matters in this area as outlined in the Housing the Halifax Regional Municipality Act.